-The 4 Best Tablets for Architects in 2018 | Architecture Lab
+3 Best Tablets For Architects | Reviews + Guide

 Some people are okay with lesser battery life, and some people need a lot more.

-Although we are living in the age where we throw everything into the cloud, it does make sense to have some ample storage on the device.
+Although we are living in an age where we throw everything into the cloud, it does make sense to have some ample storage on the device.

 Most tablets will offer a variety of storage options.
-Make a rough calculation of the size of the apps that you’ll be using, and add in a bit more for photos and videos that you might take on site, and buy storage that’s a little bit more than your actual necessity.
+Make a rough calculation of the size of the apps that you’ll be using, add in a bit more for photos and videos that you might take on-site, and buy storage that’s a little bit more than your actual necessity.

-This way, you’re never in want for storage should you find yourself installing more apps and taking more photos than you usually do.
+This way, you’re never in want of storage should you find yourself installing more apps and taking more photos than you usually do.

 Bigger displays are incredible to look at, but they’re also a hassle to carry around everywhere.
 Smaller displays are convenient to carry, but they aren’t the most pleasing to show to a crowd of people looking at a presentation.